-FR-4 (Glass Epoxy Laminate) vs GFRP / GFK (Glass Fiber Reinforced Epoxy): 0% composition overlap.
-Significantly different materials serving different application areas.
+FR-4 (Glass Epoxy Laminate) vs GFRP / GFK (Glass Fiber Reinforced Epoxy): 67% composition overlap.
+Moderate differences, generally not direct substitutes.

 FR-4 (Glass Epoxy Laminate) vs GFRP / GFK (Glass Fiber Reinforced Epoxy)